 Indirect Taxes and Other Obligations

-Incentives for Foreign Investment
+Foreign Investment Incentives

-Free zones and technology parks, such as the Qatar Science and Technology Park (QSTP), offer tax exemptions, freedom of capital movement, and operation without local intermediaries, provided that activities remain within the licensed framework.
+Free trade zones and technology parks, such as the Qatar Science and Technology Park (QSTP), offer tax exemptions, freedom of capital movement, and operation without local intermediaries, provided that activities remain within the licensed framework.

 Accounting and Compliance Regime